-Here is the scheduled GSMLS Open House List for residential real estate in Cranford, Westfield, Clark, Garwood, Kenilworth, Mountainside, Scotch Plains and Fanwood NJ for the weekend of July 15th and 16th.
-Open Houses are on Sunday from 1-4pm unless otherwise noted.
+Here is the scheduled GSMLS Open House List for residential real estate in Cranford, Westfield, Clark, Garwood, Kenilworth, Mountainside, Scotch Plains and Fanwood NJ for the weekend of Sept 16th-17th Open Houses are on Sunday from 1-4pm unless otherwise noted.
 (A few are Saturday!)
 Please let me know if you would like information about these, or any other properties.
 Please let the hosting agents know that I sent you!
-Click this link if you would like a Free, No Obligation Market Analysis on your home, or click below to view all available GSMLS listings:
+Click this link if you would like a Free, No Obligation Market Analysis on your current home!

 If you liked this post, say thanks by sharing it: